SANTA STEAM TRAINS

 WHAT HAPPENS ON THE DAY?

 During the seven mile round journey to Birkhill, Santa will meet all the children and give each one a gift.
 At the station, adults will receive complimentary seasonal refreshments.
-So combine the nostalgia of steam with a treat for the children to make a really great day out!
+So combine the nostalgia of steam with a treat for the children to make a really great festive get together!

 - Journey time approximately one hour (NB The train will be stationary for part of the journey)